tomwhite/ingreedy-js/README.md

 The app will try to detect the number of servings - but you can override that too.

+If a food is not recognized, then as a fallback you can append the carb factor of the food in square brackets at the end of the line.
+For example, "200g freekeh [60]" tells Ingreedy that freekeh has 60g of carbs per 100g, so there will be 120g of carbs for that line.
+You can typically find the carb factor of a food by searching on Google for _"[food] carbs per 100g"_.

 ## How it works

 This project is an extension and follow on from my original Ingreedy project that I wrote